preciofishbone/OmniaDocsG2/blocks/sign-off-request/index.rst

 This block is used for listing the Sign-off Requests that is sent to the logged in user or a group that the user belongs to.

+This page describes how this works in Omnia 6.12 and earlier.
+For information on this block in Omnia 6.13, see: (linke to be added)

 Here's an example with one of the requests opened:

 .. image:: sign-off-request-rollup-example.png